armory/documentation/_spinnaker/terraform_integration.md

 1. Authenticates to your repo using basic authentication credentials you provide.
 This can be a GitHub token or a BitBucket username/password combination.
 2. Pulls a full directory from your Git repository.
-3. (Optionally) uses a traditional Spinnaker artifact provider (Github, BitBucket, or HTTP) to pull in a `tfvars`-formatted variable file.
+3. Optionally uses a Spinnaker artifact provider (Github, BitBucket, or HTTP) to pull in a `tfvars`-formatted variable file.
 4. Runs the Terraform action you select.

 The following tutorials walk you through how to setup Armory's Terraform Integration and execute Terraform code stored in a Git repo as part of a Spinnaker pipeline.
-The examples on this page describe a workflow for using Armory Spinnaker and the Terraform Integration to create and manage infrastructure on AWS.
+More specifically, this page describes a workflow for the Terraform Integration to create and manage infrastructure on AWS.

 {:.no_toc}
 ### Under the hood